dataloop-ai-apps/document-preprocessing/README.md

 # Documents Preprocessing Applications

-This repository provides utilities and applications for preprocessing document files, including content extraction, text chunking, and table handling.
-It is designed to facilitate the management and processing of textual data, especially from `.docx` files, for use in downstream applications.
+This repository provides Dataloop applications for preprocessing document files, including content extraction and text chunking.
+It is designed to facilitate the management and processing of textual data for use in downstream applications.

 ## Features

-- **Content Extraction**: Extracts text from file, by the specific format.
+- **Content Extraction**: Extracts text from file, by its format.
 - **Text Chunking**: Splits extracted text into smaller chunks with customizable settings.

 ## Modules